Your home is your sanctuary, but just how healthy is it?

 4. Stock Up on Healthy Food

-If you’re trying to eat healthily, it can be tough if you still have unhealthy items in the refrigerator or pantry.
+Tips to make your home healthier: If you’re trying to eat healthily, it can be tough if you still have unhealthy items in the refrigerator or pantry.
 Instead, make sure your kitchen is stocked full of healthy options, not only for meals but snacks too.
-Here are a few tips to make it easier:
+Furthermore, here are a few tips to make it easier:

 - Stock the refrigerator with fresh fruits and vegetables.
 Precut some of them and put them in containers for a quick snack.
 Keep some hummus in there for a healthy dip.